 10 Animals You May (or May Not) See in Yellowstone

 Yellowstone National Park is not only a popular destination for those looking to explore the great outdoors, but it is also home to the biggest concentration of mammals in the lower 48 states.
 Here you can catch bison, elk, black bears, wolves, and much more roaming freely throughout the park.
-Head out on one of our guided tours where you will learn all about the animals of Yellowstone and how to observe them safely!
+Head out on one of our guided tours where you will learn all about Yellowstone National Park animals and how to observe them safely!

 The Chances are Good!
 (Likely to See)

 The most abundant large animal found within Yellowstone, Elk summer herd sizes can reach up to 10,000-20,000.
 Elk bulls are often the most photographed in Yellowstone due to their impressive antler size which can grow to just under 6 feet wide and weigh 30 pounds!

 Bison have lived in the park for a long time, in fact, since prehistoric times!
 Yellowstone bison make up the nation’s largest remaining bison population on public land.
 Males can grow up to 2,000 pounds while females usually weigh in around 1,000, but don’t let their size fool you, bison can run up to 35 miles per hour and jump heights of over 5 feet!